 To-do planning also better suits organizations where there is decentralized responsibility for the implementation of projects.
 A requirement for this method of project planning is that your employees can work independently.
 If you have a lot of specialists, capacity planning fits better.
 To-do planning flourishes more with all-round employees because projects are not centrally linked to employees.
 It is difficult to estimate in advance how long a task will take.
 As a result, the capacity and staffing of an employee cannot be checked.
 It can therefore happen that more time has to be spent on a project than that an employee has contractual available hours.
 Overtime should therefore not be a problem in your organization.

 The method of planning you choose depends on various factors, such as the size of your organization, the maturity with which projects are tackled and the extent to which employees work independently on projects.
 There is no hard separation between to-do planning and capacity planning.
 You can eventually grow from one method into the other.

 A mix of capacity planning and to-do planning is also possible.
-Some of the activities to be carried out can be so short that you start planning too tightly.
-An administration office that takes care of the payroll administration of dozens of customers will not start planning every 10-minute salary run, but will, for example, schedule a four-hour block to do all the salary runs then.
+Some of the activities to be carried out can be so short that you start scheduling in too much detail.
+An accounting office that takes care of the payroll administration of dozens of customers will not start planning every 10-minute salary run, but will, for example, schedule a four-hour block to do all the salary runs then.
 With the help of to-dos you determine the different salary runs for the payroll administrator, to check that all customers are actually being processed.